Code-Institute-Submissions/CI-MS2-Taste-Of-SaoPaulo/README.md

 > ##### Project Goals:
 >
 > - Become a reference on recommendations for varied types of business travellers
-> - Help users make the best use of free time while in Sao Paulo
+> - Help users make the best use of free time while in São Paulo
-> - Promote tourism, portraying Sao Paulo as more than a financial and business centre
+> - Promote tourism, portraying São Paulo as more than a financial and business centre
 > - Grow a valuable customer database to local businesses
 >
 > ##### Customer Goals: